janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 ## Features
 This project is actually a proof of concept to demonstrate the following features:
 1. The ability to run many containers on a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) (see [1.
 What](#1-what)).
-2. The Built and Deployment of this multi container application using the [BalenaCloud](https://www.balena.io/) services.
+2. The Built and Deployment of this multi container application using the [BalenaCloud](https://www.balena.io/) services.(see [section 2.
+How to install ...](#2-how-to-install-this-application-on-an-edge-device))
 3. Monitoring the system resources of the raspberry pi using the **TIG** stack (see [section 3.](#3-system-resource-monitoring-using-the-tig-stack-telegraf-influxdb--grafana)):
 4. That [Grafana](https://grafana.com/) is very nice and powerful tool to create dashboards and that it is easy to create or update those dashboards.
 5. It is possible to run multiple Node-RED instances on the same device.